jmzobitz/demodelr/cran-comments.md

   phaseplane: no visible binding for global variable '.'
   Undefined global functions or variables:

-* Modified the examples for mcmc_analyze and mcmc_estimate so that the CPU time does not exceed 5 seconds
+* Modified the examples for mcmc_analyze and mcmc_estimate so that the CPU time does not exceed 5 seconds as given in the following NOTE:
   Check: examples, Result: NOTE
   Examples with CPU (user + system) or elapsed time > 10s
                   user system elapsed